Cajun English

-Cajun English, or Cajun Vernacular English, is a dialect of American English spoken by Cajuns living in Southern Louisiana.
-Cajun English is significantly influenced by Louisiana French, the historical language of the Cajun people, a subset of Louisiana Creoles — although many today prefer not to identify as such — who descend largely from the Acadian people expelled from the Maritime provinces during Le Grand Dérangement (among many others).
+Cajun English, or Cajun Vernacular English, is a dialect of American English derived from Cajuns living in Southern Louisiana.
+Cajun English is significantly influenced by Louisiana French, the historical language of the Cajun people, themselves descended from the French-speaking Acadian people.
+Still, Cajun English is not merely a transitional dialect between French and English; it is a full dialect of English, and most of its speakers today are monolingual anglophones.

-English is now spoken by the vast majority of the Cajun population, but French influence remains strong in terms of inflection and vocabulary.
-Their accent is considerably distinct from other General American accents.
-Cajun French is considered by many to be an endangered language, mostly used by elderly generations.
-However, French in Louisiana is now seeing something of a cultural renaissance.
+Cajun English is considerably distinct from General American English, with several features of French origin remaining strong, including intonation, vocabulary, and certain accent features.
+The Cajun accent is frequently described as flat within Cajun Country.

 History

 Cajun English is spoken throughout Acadiana.
-Its speakers are often descendants of Acadians from Nova Scotia, Canada, who in 1755 migrated to French-owned Louisiana after the British took control of Nova Scotia and expelled them from their land.
+Its speakers are often descendants of Acadians from Nova Scotia, Canada, who in 1755, migrated to French-owned Louisiana after the British took control of Nova Scotia and expelled them from their land.
 In 1803 however, the United States purchased the territory of Louisiana and, in 1812, when Louisiana drafted their first state Constitution in order to be granted statehood, the English language received official sanction as the language of promulgation and preservation of laws.
 Despite this change, many Cajuns at the time who lived in small towns and were poorly educated, continued to use French exclusively.
 This isolated them, subjecting them to ridicule and treatment as second-class citizens.
 In the 1930s, English was the only language taught in schools and students who spoke French were punished and humiliated in front of their class.
 The Cajuns still continued to use Cajun French at home and in their communities, but this led to a stigma being associated with the language, and, as a result, parents stopped teaching it to their children.
-The combination of being native French speakers, and the incomplete English that the Cajun children were learning during their inconsistent public education, led to the advent of Cajun English, a fusion of both languages.
+The combination of being native French speakers, and the English that the Cajun children were learning during their inconsistent public education, led to the advent of Cajun English.

 Many decades later, new generations of Cajuns perceived a loss of cultural identity, and their efforts to recover it started the Cajun Renaissance.
 The corresponding popularity of Cajun food, music, and festivities have been well received by tourists and some programs are now supported by the state government.
 Although Cajun English has made a comeback, the bilingualism that originally created it, a knowledge of both French and English, has not.
-Cajun English speakers today typically do not speak French, and experts believe that it is unlikely that this part of the culture will be recovered.
+Cajun English speakers in the 21st century typically do not speak French, and experts believe that it is unlikely that this part of the culture will be recovered.
+French remains mostly used only by the elderly, though it is seeing something of a cultural renaissance.
 This shift away from bilingualism has changed the source of many of the phonological differences between Cajun English and Standard American English from interference caused by being a native French speaker to markers of Cajun identity.

 Phonology

-Cajun English is distinguished by some of the following phonological features: